mkubincova/just-add-marmite/README.md

-This is the Next.js starter site (and course files) for the Next.js & Contentful tutorial by the Net Ninja.
+Next.js & Contentful tutorial by the Net Ninja.

 ## Getting Started